skoyu/hello-world/README.md

 # hello-world
-This is a tutorial to create a new repository.
+This is the first repository file I have created.
+Thanks for reading.